-The obvious choice of wool for affordable, high quality knitwear in today's active, modern life is 100% merino."

 The obvious choice of wool for affordable, high quality knitwear in today's active, modern life is 100% merino.

-BAKKA uses "cashwool", a 100% superfine merino produced by world renowned Italian firm Zegna Baruffa Lane Borgesesia SpA.
+BAKKA uses the 100% superfine merino produced by world renowned Italian firm Zegna Baruffa Lane Borgesesia SpA.
 You can get an idea of the quality of this wool from the photos in our shop.
-Cashwool is a registered trade name, it is recognised to be the first and unmatched superfine merino, and has been used by top knitwear producers around the world for over 30 years.
+Their 100% superfine merino has a registered trade name, it is recognised to be the first and unmatched superfine merino, and has been used by top knitwear producers around the world for over 30 years.